 httpGet- HTTP request (most common for web apps)tcpSocket- TCP connection checkexec- Run a command in container

-Interviewers often expect fluency with kubectl.
+Interviewers expect fluency with kubectl.

 # Get resources